anthrax3/personalgoals/talks/talkideas.md

 	- [Bystander Effect](https://en.wikipedia.org/wiki/Bystander_effect)
 	- [Diffusion Of Responsibility](https://en.wikipedia.org/wiki/Diffusion_of_responsibility)
 	- [MailChimp Creative Mornings](https://vimeo.com/34081566) Working on side projects is beneficial to the company as a whole.
-	- Zappos taking ownership of issues.
+	- Zappos taking ownership of issues...
 	- Sense of urgency, Ownership of problems

 ### Articles & Topics of Interest